 Students from all over the world holding a first degree are eligible for an Erasmus Mundus scholarship.

-Applicants, who have more than one nationality, may choose under with category they want to apply (Erasmus+ programme country or partner country).
+Applicants with more than one nationality may choose under with category they want to apply (Erasmus+ programme country or partner country).

-For the list on Erasmus+ programme countries, see here.
+For the list of Erasmus+ programme countries, see here.

 All students who have previously received an Erasmus Mundus scholarship for degree-seeking purposes will automatically be disqualified for the scholarship.